tcsenpai/qrare/README.md

 ## Store files into QR Codes and decode them later!

+### Now with gzip compression and fallback to qrtools!

 This Python module provides functionality to encode arbitrary binary data into a series of QR codes and decode them back into the original data.
 It uses the `qrcode` library for encoding and the `zxing` and `qrtools` libraries for decoding.

 ## Dependencies